Commemorating OBSSR: A History in Milestones

 February, 2011

-Robert Kaplan becomes OBSSR’s director after serving as a professor in the University of California, Los Angeles School of Public Health and School of Medicine.
-During his tenure, the OBSSR invests in the development of the mHealth Collaboratory, an initiative that employs mobile technologies to improve public health and prepares for next-generation technologies and research methods.
+Robert Kaplan becomes OBSSR’s Director after serving as a professor at the University of California, Los Angeles School of Public Health and School of Medicine.
+During his tenure, OBSSR invests in the development of the mHealth Collaboratory, an initiative that employs mobile technologies to improve public health and prepares for next-generation technologies and research methods.

-Under Dr. Kaplan’s leadership, the OBSSR also spearheads a training program to help medical schools reform their curricula to bolster behavioral and social science content.
-The OBSSR also holds many short courses to train early-career researchers and doctors in mHealth, dissemination and implementation methods, systems science, and more.
+Under Dr. Kaplan’s leadership, OBSSR also spearheads a training program to help medical schools reform their curricula to bolster behavioral and social sciences content.
+Additionally, OBSSR holds many short courses to train early-career researchers and doctors in mHealth, dissemination and implementation methods, systems science, and more.

 • First Annual Training Institute for Dissemination and Implementation Research in Health (TIDIRH) Is Held